What is Project ECHO?

 A topic expert delivers a 20-minute teaching session with discussion.
 The participants then discuss current experiences they face and determine the best course of action together through case presentations.

-Featuring real life scenarios, case based learning and a variety of interactive methods, this is how Project ECHO creates a community of practice that supports service delivery, sharing of knowledge and support to staff.
+Featuring real life scenarios, case-based learning and a variety of interactive methods, this is how Project ECHO creates a community of practice that encourages service delivery, sharing of knowledge and support to staff.

 Video courtesy Project ECHO

-St Luke’s joined the Project ECHO community in 2016, successfully supporting the improvement of patient healthcare related outcomes in a range of healthcare settings.
+St Luke’s joined the Project ECHO community in 2016, successfully supporting the improvement of patient healthcare related outcomes in a range of health and care settings.

 In 2020 the world changed as the Coronavirus pandemic began to take its hold everywhere.
 Sheffield was no exception and it became increasingly clear that Project ECHO could build an even stronger network of support during a time when many healthcare professionals were under increasing pressure.

-Throughout the past year, St Luke’s adapted ECHO to provide support to care homes, nursing homes, residential homes, primary care teams and the Yorkshire Ambulance Service to provide a safe and supportive environment for healthcare professionals that are looking after some of the most vulnerable people in our wider community.
+St Luke’s is continually adapting ECHO to provide support to care homes, nursing homes, residential homes, primary care teams as well as many other services to provide a safe and supportive environment for the health and social care workforce who are caring for some of the most vulnerable people in our wider community.